 I think the mechanism of noise increase over time during an evening is the merry-go-round of loud music so people have to constrict their vocal cords to make their voice louder and heard for a greater distance (try this: say something in your normal voice, and then say it again as if you were imitating a buzzer, driving the sound up into the back of your throat and your nose), resulting in louder sound, prompting the servers to crank up the music, driving the needing-to-be-heard to push verbal noise ever higher.
 Honestly, go into any hot-ticket popular eating place and see if you can hear yourself think.

 Asking the staff to turn the music down never works.
-A conspiracy theorist would say they are told by the owner to keep turning the volume up to maximize profit, but no matter it doesn’t work.
+A conspiracy theorist would say they are told by the owner to keep turning the volume up to maximize profit, but no matter they will never turn the music down.
 I’d have to be the wrong kind of drunk to stand up at the front of a restaurant dining room, make a very loud noise to get people’s attention, and give a short speech begging everybody to tone it down.
-I’m very afraid that if we are going to keep eating out with lovers and friends we will probably have to sit on the same side of the table, take out our hearing aids if we have them (or put ear plugs in), and learn to read lips.
-I also fear it’s going to take decades and I’ll be in a God damned nursing home before things improve.
+I’m afraid that if we are going to keep eating out with lovers and friends we will probably have to sit on the same side of the table, take out our hearing aids if we have them (or put ear plugs in), and learn to read lips.
+I also fear it’s going to take decades and I’ll be in a God damned nursing home (where at least it’s quiet!) before things improve.

-Just conceivably at some proximal time a restauranteur will take the risk of marketing their place as an island of tranquil sanity.
+Just conceivably at some proximal time some independently wealthy restauranteur will take the risk of marketing her place as an island of tranquil sanity.
 No pounding increasing-intensity music, an air of civility and conversational privacy, and noisy people politely asked to leave.
 I hate to say it but I’d probably put up with ordinary food just to enjoy that scene.
 A fellow fan of tranquil eating also pointed out this article, suggesting we might not be the only ones hoping to improve the situation.